 It is BJA's understanding that in order to be eligible for the PSLF program, a borrower must make 120 "separate, monthly" payments.
-When a loan servicer receives a lump sum payment - which is to say, a payment in excess of what the borrower is obligated to pay for the month - the loan servicer assumes that the excess, while immediately applied to reduce outstanding installments are satisfied, the borrower is no longer obligated to make monthly payments for the number of months for which the installment has been fully satisfied.
-BJA understands that this may present two problems for individuals who receive both JRJ and PSLF benefits:

-The first is that the lump sum payment, while satisfying more than one month's payment obligation, is not a "separate payment".
-Therefore, it can only count as "one" PSLF payment.

-The second problem is that, by removing the borrower's obligation to make future monthly payments, the borrower cannot, for those months, make a "monthly payment" in some cases - even if the borrower voluntarily remits money.
+When a loan servicer receives a lump sum payment

+- which is to say, a payment in excess of what the borrower is obligated to pay for the month - the loan servicer assumes that the excess, while immediately applied to reduce outstanding interest and principal on the loan, is intended to cover future installments.
+When future installments are satisfied, the borrower is no longer obligated to make monthly payments for the number of months for which the installment has been fully satisfied.
+BJA understands that this may present two problems for individuals who receive both JRJ and PSLF benefits: - The first is that the lump sum payment, while satisfying more than one month's payment obligation, is not a "separate payment".
+Therefore, it can only count as "one" PSLF payment. - The second problem is that, by removing the borrower's obligation to make future monthly payments, the borrower cannot, for those months, make a "monthly payment" in some cases even if the borrower voluntarily remits money.

 The second problem can be remedied by providing application of payment instructions with the payment.
 Specifically, the payor/borrower could state that s/he does not intend to apply the excess toward future installments, which will ensure that the borrower continues to be obligated to make future payments over subsequent months.
 Each loan servicer should provide, on the billing statement, information regarding how the borrower/payor is to provide payment instructions.
-Therefore, JRJ recipients may be advised (in order to maximize the amount of credit they may receive from (SLF program while working in employment that also entitles them to JRJ program benefits) to provide special payment instructions for a payment that has already been applied, provided that it is done promptly after the payment is applied.
+Therefore, JRJ recipients may be advised (in order to maximize the amount of credit they may receive from PSLF program while working in employment that also entitles them to JRJ program benefits) to provide special payment instructions associated with their JRJ Program award.
+Borrowers should also be able to provide these instructions for a payment that has already been applied, provided that it is done promptly after the payment is applied.